-19.47.060.
+- 19.47.070.
 Mapping.
-A. Within one hundred eighty days after the effective date of the ordinance establishing this chapter, the planning director must prepare, or cause to be prepared, and transmit to the planning commissions, council, conservation planning committee, and director of public works a map that shows the approximate location of wetlands throughout the County and likely migration areas reflected by passive flooding data.
+A. Within one hundred eighty days after the effective date of the ordinance establishing this chapter, the planning director must prepare, or cause to be prepared, and transmit to the planning commissions, council, conservation planning committee, and director of public works, a map that shows the approximate location of wetlands throughout the County and likely migration areas reflected by passive flooding data.
 The landward extent (i.e., the boundary) of wetlands must be determined by the presence of two or more of the three wetland indicators listed in the 1987 U.S. Army Corps of Engineers Wetland Delineation Manual and the 2012 Regional Supplement to the Corps of Engineers Wetland Delineation Manual: Hawai'i and Pacific Islands Region.
 These indicators include an abundance of hydrophytic vegetation, the presence of hydric soils, and evidence of hydrology.
-For flowing systems, the landward extent must extend to the ordinary high-water mark, determined using the 2005 U.S. Army Corps of Engineers Regulatory Guidance Letter on the Determination of Ordinary High Water Mark Identification.

-B. The map must be updated and made publicly available at least annually and whenever the council or director initiates a change in zoning to established wetlands overlay districts.
-These updates will include delineations and site-specific reports created to support proposed activities or development as detailed in the report required by section 19.47.030.

-C. The director must initiate changes to zoning as needed to ensure wetlands depicted in the map are placed in the wetlands overlay district.
+For flowing systems, the landward extent must extend to the ordinary high-water mark, determined using the 2005 U.S. Army Corps of Engineers Regulatory Guidance Letter on Determination of Ordinary High Water Mark Identification. - B. The map must be updated at least every five years and when new information is available, and must be made publicly accessible.
+These updates will include delineations and site-specific reports created to support proposed activities or development as detailed in the report required by section 19.47.030. - C. The director must initiate changes to zoning as needed to ensure wetlands depicted in the map are placed in the wetlands overlay district. - 19.47.080.

-19.47.070.
 Interpretation.
-A. Nothing in this chapter is intended and may not be interpreted to conflict with State or federal law on the same subject matter.

-B. Conflicting provisions of this chapter must be abrogated to the extent of the conflict.

-C. The provisions of this chapter must be construed, if possible, to be consistent with and in addition to relevant federal or State regulations and statutes.

-D. The provisions of this chapter must be construed liberally in favor of wetlands restoration and protection."
+A. Nothing in this chapter is intended and may not be interpreted to conflict with State or federal law on the same subject matter. - B. Conflicting provisions of this chapter must be abrogated to the extent of the conflict. - C. The provisions of this chapter must be construed, if possible, to be consistent with and in addition to relevant state or federal regulations and statutes. - D. The provisions of this chapter must be construed liberally in favor of wetlands restoration and protection."